 8. Any shopper found deliberately ramming other shoppers with their trolley will be banned from using the supermarket for life.
 Cameras are employed in every aisle to check the conduct of shoppers.

 Your full cooperation in adhering to the above rules over the busy Christmas period will be greatly appreciated.
 Wishing all shoppers a very merry Christmas!
+Holly

 The Manager

-You forgot Rule 9
+1. You forgot Rule 9

 “The Last tin of Cranberries Belongs to Cassandra”